SATR: Zero-Shot Semantic Segmentation of 3D Shapes: Introduction

 To the best of our knowledge, there are currently no quantitative benchmarks proposed for 3D mesh segmentation, and all the evaluations are only qualitative~\cite{3D_highlighter}.
 For a more robust evaluation, we propose one quantitative benchmark, which includes coarse and fine-grained mesh segmentation categories.
 We also evaluate our method on ShapeNetPart \cite{Yi16} benchmark.
 Our proposed benchmark is based on FAUST~\cite{FAUST}: a human body dataset consisting of 100 real human scans.
 We manually segment 17 regions on one of the scans and use the shape correspondences provided by FAUST to propagate them to all the other meshes.
-We evaluate our approach and the existing methods on the proposed benchmarks and show the state-of-the-art performance of our developed ideas both quantitatively and qualitatively.
-In this way, \methodname\ achieves 76\% and 33\% higher average mIoU scores on FAUST and ShapeNetPart, respectively, than the closest baseline.
-For fine-grained categories, the advantage of our method is even higher: it surpasses the existing methods by at least 22\% higher mIoU on average.
+We evaluate our approach along with existing methods on the proposed benchmarks and show the state-of-the-art performance of our developed ideas both quantitatively and qualitatively.
+Specifically, \methodname\ achieves 82.46\% and 46.01\% average mIoU on the coarse and fine-grained FAUST benchmarks and 31.9\% average mIoU scores on the ShapeNetPart benchmark, outperforming recent methods.
+For fine-grained categories, the advantage of our method is even higher: it surpasses a baseline method by at least 4\% higher mIoU on average.
 We will publicly release our source code and benchmarks.